Devolutions/doc/docs/content/en/rdm/commands/file/import/generic-csv-wizard/index.md

 1. Select the CSV file to import or paste the CSV text, then click ***Next***.
 1. Validate the settings, then click ***Finish***.

 The import will proceed using your chosen settings.
+{% endtabItem %}
+{% endtabs %}